 Aside from the glaring fact that typos, misspellings, and poor grammar reflect badly on your communication skills, there’s another, equally important reason to carefully proofread before posting content.

-If, for instance, you call yourself a “Chief Financal Officer” (instead of “Financial”) or “Project Manger” (instead of “Manager”), in your content, search engines may not recognize the misspelled word and may not include your content in search results.
+If, for instance, you call yourself a “Chief Financal Officer” (instead of “Financial”) or “Project Manger” (instead of “Manager”), in your content, search engines may not recognize the misspelled word and may not include that web page in search results.

-3. Applicant Tracking Systems work a little differently.
+3. Executive Resume Applicant Tracking Systems work a little differently.